How Far Is St. George From Las Vegas? Drive Time, Distance, and What to Expect

 The convenience matters even more when kids, gear, or multiple cars are involved.

-A two-hour drive is a lot easier to manage than a flight when you are coordinating younger kids, coolers, sports bags, or a larger group.
+A two-hour drive is a lot easier to manage than a flight when you are coordinating younger kids, coolers, sports bags, golf clubs, or a larger group.
 That is one reason St. George works so well for multi-family trips, tournament weekends, and group getaways.
 It feels close enough to be practical, but still far enough away that it feels like you actually went somewhere.

 That balance is hard to beat.